sergzach/telext/README.md

 # telext
 A small and extendable library to create telegram bots with minimum customization.

-It's easy to add new methods to small "blank" class — `TelegramCustomApi`, according to fast-growing https://core.telegram.org/bots/api.
+It's easy to add new methods according to fast-growing https://core.telegram.org/bots/api.

 ### Key Features